Can I Take Money Money From My 401(k) Before I Retire?

 If your funds are still in the 401(k) plan and you are retired, you can also make a withdrawal penalty-free.
 If you reach age 59-1/2 and are still working, however, the rules may change slightly.

 At age 59-1/2 or older, you can generally access 401(k) assets penalty-free from a former employer's plan even if you are still working.
 But if you reach age 59-1/2 and are still working at the company with whom you have your 401(k) assets, you will have to check with the plan administrator about the specific rules of your plan.

 Your plan may offer what is called an "in-service" withdrawal that will allow you to access your 401(k) assets penalty-free, but many plans do not offer this option.
 Remember, even if the withdrawal isn't penalized, it will be subject to income taxes.

 Withdrawal From 401(k) After Age 72

-While you can generally access your 401(k) assets penalty-free starting at age 59 1/2, many people continue to work well past that age and, therefore, delay their withdrawals allowing the assets to continue to grow tax-deferred.
+While you can generally access your 401(k) assets penalty-free starting at age 59-1/2, many people continue to work well past that age and, therefore, delay their withdrawals allowing the assets to continue to grow tax-deferred.
 By age 72, however, the IRS will begin to mandate that you make withdrawals known as required minimum distributions (RMDs).
 If your plan has made the proper election, those working at age 72 or beyond who are owners of 5% or more of the business may defer taking their RMDs from their employer's plan while still working.
 This only applies to the 401(k) of their current employer; RMDs for all other retirement accounts will still need to be taken.

 One exception to this rule is that employees who own more than 5% of the company sponsoring the plan still have to begin taking distributions from a 401(k) plan at age 72.